smartin015/l2_makerspace/README.md

 The `app/` folder hosts a native and web compatible app for managing makerspace projects that plugs into the other capabilities in the space.
 Details at [./app/README.md]

+## Docker

+This repo relies heavily on Docker containers to keep everything modular and self-contained.

+See ./base for base image (available publicly for download at gcr.io/l2-making/base)